crytic/building-secure-contracts/program-analysis/manticore/adding-constraints.md

 ## Operators

-The [Operators](https://github.com/trailofbits/manticore/blob/master/manticore/core/smtlib/operators.py) module facilitates the manipulation of constraints, among other it provides:
+The [Operators](https://github.com/trailofbits/manticore/blob/master/manticore/core/smtlib/operators.py) module enables constraint manipulation and provides various operations, such as:

 - Operators.AND,
 - Operators.OR,